Find Affordable College Courses

 $15,726 Average Tuition & Fees

 Our 2023 rankings named California University of Pennsylvania the best value school in the Middle Atlantic Region for wildlife management students.
-Located in the suburb of California, Cal U is a public college with a moderately-sized student population.
+Located in the suburb of California, Cal U is a public school with a moderately-sized student population.

 Read More…